 It can be a very difficult process for family members to choose a nursing home or assisted living facility.
 Often the choice of a nursing home comes at a time of crisis and stress, possibly following a hospitalization for a medical crisis of some sort – a stroke, for example, or hip fracture that required hospitalization and that will require some period of rehabilitation after the hospital stay or may require long-term care for the foreseeable future.
 Families are often caught in the dilemma of having to make such decisions among limited options within a few days.
 In these circumstances, hospital social workers and discharge planners can be a help in identifying possible nursing homes with available beds, but cannot necessarily recommend a specific nursing home.
 It's really up to families to do the homework.
 For this reason, it is wise for families with elderly members to do their research well in advance of a crisis situation whenever possible.
 It also is important for people to be aware that there are often a number of alternatives to nursing home placement, depending on the individual's condition, preferences, resources, etc. Home care, adult day care, assisted living, or some combination of services, may be options.

 Assisted Living Facilities (ALF) are primarily residential settings which offer varying degrees of supportive services for people who are able to live fairly independently but need some assistance with medications, activities of daily living (e.g., bathing, dressing, toileting), and/or meals.
 Unlike a nursing home, an assisted living facility is not primarily medical and provides less intensive nursing and medical supportive services than does a nursing home.
 Even where more care is needed than the assisted living facility provides, assisted living residents may also privately pay to bring in additional professional care at the facility.
-An ALF may be a good option for someone who may not be safe or comfortable living alone in the community, even with in-home services, but who does not yet need nursing home care.
+An ALF may be a good option for someone who is not safe or comfortable living alone in the community, even with in-home services, but who does not yet need nursing home care.
 Many ALF’s have memory care units for persons with dementia.
-Neither Medicare nor Medicaid cover assisted living care, but someone with limited income may qualify for an Auxiliary Grant (application through the local Department of Social Services) to supplement her monthly income to pay the monthly ALF fee.
+Neither Medicare nor Medicaid cover assisted living care, but someone with limited income may qualify for an Auxiliary Grant (application through the local Department of Social Services) to supplement her monthly income to help pay the monthly ALF fee.
 Many ALFs, however, do not accept Auxiliary Grant payments and may only accept private pay residents.
-To conduct a search of assisted living facilities in your area, you can use the Senior Housing Locator, an online navigational tool designed to help you find senior housing anywhere in the nation.

 In searching for the right nursing home for you or your loved one, it is important first to identify any specific needs your loved one has.
 For example, if there is a need for short term rehabilitation, e.g. physical and speech therapy following a stroke, you will want to check out the quality of the therapy services offered and consider where the patient would go after rehabilitation.
-If the prospective resident has dementia, the quality of the staff's training and the overall nursing home program and services related to this kind of care will be critically important.
-Some nursing homes have separate dementia or Alzheimer's units that are designed to prevent residents from wandering out of the unit.
+If the prospective resident has dementia, the quality of the staff's training and the overall assisted living or nursing home program and services related to this kind of care will be critically important.
+Some assisted living facilities and nursing homes have separate dementia or Alzheimer's units that are designed to prevent residents from wandering out of the unit.
 For some patients a locked ward is necessary.

 It is also important to consider payment issues.
 What will be the method of paying for care?
 If the resident will be covered by Medicare or Medicaid, you must choose a nursing home that is "certified" to receive Medicare or Medicaid payment.
 Medicare will generally only pay for skilled care – most often for a limited period of time following a hospital stay.
 If the resident will be covered by Medicaid, he must be in a Medicaid-certified bed.
 Obtaining admission to a nursing home which has Medicaid beds can be challenging where the individual does not have the ability to privately pay for about six months.
 If the resident is likely to be Medicaid-eligible within six months of entering the nursing home, she will need to be pre-screened to make sure she meets the functional and medical needs criteria for nursing home care.
 If you are working with a hospital discharge planner, he or she will be familiar with what nursing homes take Medicare or Medicaid, and what nursing homes have beds available.

 Location of the nursing home is another key issue.
 Finding a nursing home that is in close proximity to enable regular visits by family and friends is an important consideration, as this can have a major impact on the quality of life as well as the quality of care the resident experiences.
 For a married individual, it is important to consider whether the spouse will remain at home or will go to the facility with the applicant.

-Once you have considered these key factors and narrowed the choices of facilities, you want to broaden the sources of information you tap to compare the nursing homes.
+Once you have considered these key factors and narrowed the choices of facilities, you want to broaden the sources of information you tap to compare facilities.
 First, ask around – ask neighbors, friends, physicians, clergy, the local long term care ombudsman, and citizen and family groups.
-If a nursing home has a reputation in the community as good or bad, that is an important factor to consider.
+If a facility has a reputation in the community as good or bad, that is an important factor to consider.

 There are some specific resources which can be helpful to a prospective resident or family member in trying to make a good choice of nursing home.
 The Local Long-Term Care Ombudsman is an excellent source of information.
 What is an Ombudsman?
 Long-term Care Ombudsmen serve as advocates for older persons receiving long-term care services.
 Ombudsmen provide older Virginians and their families with information, advocacy, complaint counseling, and assistance in resolving care problems.
 They are generally housed at the local area agency on aging.